Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: Introduction

 However, there are limited works on Homicidal Chauffeur reach-avoid differential games which integrate the Homicidal Chauffeur dynamics with reach-avoid competition goals.
 Most of the research in reach-avoid games focuses on either complex dynamical models (e.g., Dubins car) with numerical methods, or simple dynamical models with analytical methods.
 HJI reachability has been applied to one-pursuer-one-evader cases \citep{MC-SB-JFF-CJT:19}, but would suffer from high computational burden for multiplayer games.
 The most relevant work is \cite{RY-RD-HL-WZ-ZS-YZ:23} in which a feedback strategy is proposed with the guaranteed capture of an evader by a pursuer, provided that some conditions on initial configurations are satisfied.
-In \cite{RY-RD-HL-WZ-ZS-YZ:23}, it mainly considers one pursuer against one evader for a protected region with infinite area and a linear boundary, and construct pursuit strategies based on the Apollonius circle.
+In \cite{RY-RD-HL-WZ-ZS-YZ:23}, it mainly considers one pursuer against one evader for a protected region with infinite area and a linear boundary, and constructs pursuit strategies based on the Apollonius circle.

 \emph{Contributions:} We propose a receding-horizon cooperative pursuit strategy for multiplayer Homicidal Chauffeur reach-avoid differential games, with efficient computation and guaranteed winning performance.
 The main contributions are as follows: \begin{enumerate} \item For the subgame with multiple pursuers (a pursuit coalition) and one evader, we introduce pursuit enclosure functions (PEFs) and then propose a new enclosure region pursuit (ERP) winning approach.
-The ERP winning and its strategies can be computed through forward analysis instead of the backward reachability from the terminal conditions that generally involves solving HJI equations.
+The ERP winning and its strategies can be computed through the forward analysis instead of the backward reachability from the terminal conditions that generally involves solving HJI equations.

 \item We prove that under the ERP winning, if a pursuit coalition is able to defend against an evader, then at most two pursuers in the coalition are needed.
-This largely simplifies the pursuit strategies, as only one-pursuer and two-pursuer coalitions are needed to verify the winning.
+This largely simplifies the pursuit strategies, as only one-pursuer and two-pursuer coalitions are needed to ensure the win.

 \item We propose a steer-to-ERP approach in which an optimization problem is solved, to generate new ERP winning states and synthesize the corresponding ERP winning strategies, based on the known ERP winning states.